 - Universal credit and stopping tax credits

-In our State Benefit section we have provided a series of links to more detailed information
+In our state benefits section we have provided a series of links to more detailed information:

 Where can I get more information?

 The detail around how tax credits work can get complex.
 More information about all aspects of tax credits and Child Benefit, including dealing with HMRC about tax credits/Child Benefit is available on our website for advisers – Revenuebenefits.

 Information about tax credits, Child Benefit and other state benefits can also be found on GOV.UK.